kshitija-chilbule01/MS-Excel-Projects/Cost Benefit Analysis/README.md

 ![dashboard](https://github.com/user-attachments/assets/7c16461d-4778-4d7e-85da-03a21aa6344a)

 ## ⭐ Final Insights
-- In a new plan, the forecast is that the sales quantity will be 24.87% higher than the old plan forecast.
+- In the new plan, the forecast indicates that the sales quantity will be 24.87% higher than the forecast in the old plan.
 - Cost-Benefit analysis of the new plan shows that it will generate an incremental profit of Rs.
 19,278,000

+## 📬Contact
+**Author:** Kshitija Chilbule

+**For inquiries, email:** kshitijachilbule2@gmail.com